-In the matter of (Complainant) vs. (Respondent): The parties are hereby notified thathas agreed to serve as mediation officer for y our mediation conference.
-The mediation officer will contact you direc mediate this issue. tly to set the date for a conference call or live meeting to will be referred for an arbitration hearing. process at any point prior to reaching an agr arbitration system.
-If mediation is not successful, the matter Parties to a mediation conference may withdraw from the reement.
-Should either party withdraw from the process prior Il proceed in accordance with SIOR's Ethics, Mediation and reduced to writing and has been signed by a will not be the subject of a subsequent arbit abide by the terms of the settlement, the agree to a settlement of the dispute and the settlement is all of the parties, the matter will be considered resolved, and tration hearing.
-In the event that either of the parties fails to matter may not be arbitrated; instead, the other party is not judicially enforced by a court of competent jurisdiction. is your intention to have legal counsel prese d by and represented at the conference by legal counsel.
-If it ent at the mediation conference, the mediation officer or the other parties should be advised of this fact at least ten (10) conference.
-If the parties are unable to remediation officer may make a recommendati at the conclusion of the conference.
-Both paproposed resolution and advise the me recommendation.
-Failure to respond by the deither of the parties rejects the recommendation. ee to a mutual resolution of the matter at any time during the esolve the matter after discussing all pertinent facts, the ion for the resolution of the dispute, either orally or in writing arties will be given a specified length of time to consider the diation officer of their acceptance or rejection of the leadline will be deemed a rejection of the recommendation.
-If ion, the mediation conference will be deemed concluded and al Standards Committee for an arbitration hearing.
-If you have questions about the mediation Staff Officer listed below. conference, please contact SIOR's Professional Standards Staff Officer Date
+In the matter of (Complainant) vs. (Respondent): The parties are hereby notified that has agreed to serve as mediation officer for your mediation conference.
+The mediation officer will contact you directly mediate this issue. to set the date for a conference call or live meeting to will be referred for an arbitration hearing.
+Par process at any point prior to reaching an agreer pitration system.
+If mediation is not successful, the matter rties to a mediation conference may withdraw from the ment.
+Should either party withdraw from the process prior roceed in accordance with SIOR's Ethics, Mediation and reduced to writing and has been signed by all of will not be the subject of a subsequent arbitrationabide by the terms of the settlement, the man ee to a settlement of the dispute and the settlement is of the parties, the matter will be considered resolved, and on hearing.
+In the event that either of the parties fails to atter may not be arbitrated; instead, the other party is adicially enforced by a court of competent jurisdiction. is your intention to have legal counsel present y and represented at the conference by legal counsel.
+If it at the mediation conference, the mediation officer or the ner parties should be advised of this fact at least ten (10) conference.
+If the parties are unable to reso mediation officer may make a recommendation at the conclusion of the conference.
+Both partie proposed resolution and advise the media recommendation.
+Failure to respond by the dead to a mutual resolution of the matter at any time during the alve the matter after discussing all pertinent facts, the for the resolution of the dispute, either orally or in writing as will be given a specified length of time to consider the tion officer of their acceptance or rejection of the dline will be deemed a rejection of the recommendation.
+If , the mediation conference will be deemed concluded and standards Committee for an arbitration hearing.
+If you have questions about the mediation cor Staff Officer listed below. nference, please contact SIOR's Professional Standards Staff Officer Date

-Professional Standards Process 1201 New York Avenue, NW, Suite 350 Washington, DC 20005 USA 202.449.8200 phone | 202.216.9325 fax
+Society of Industrial and Office Realtors[®] Professional Standards Process 1201 New York Avenue, NW, Suite 350 Washington, DC 20005 USA 202.449.8200 phone | 202.216.9325 fax